General Social Agents: External validity in pre-committed novel settings

-The bottom panel of Figure~\ref{fig:ll_ratios} shows the proportion of games for which the sample of strategic \aisub{s} is the best predictor---i.e. $\sum_{s \in S} \mathbf 1\{\hat \Lambda_s > 0\} / |S|$.
+The bottom panel of Figure~\ref{fig:ll_ratios} shows the proportion of games for which the sample of strategic \aisub{s} is the best predictor---i.e., has a positive log-likelihood ratio ($\sum_{s \in S} \mathbf 1\{\hat \Lambda_s > 0\} / |S|$).
 The results are consistent with the top panel.
 The theory-grounded sample of strategic \aisub{s} better predicts the human responses in more games than any other model.
 This proportion is large and significant for the baseline ($\BaselineHatP$).
-It is smaller, although still greater than 50\%, for the Harsanyi-Selten Nash equilibria ($\NashHatP$).
+It is smaller, although still substantial, for both the cognitive hierarchy model ($\CHHatP$) and the Harsanyi-Selten Nash equilibria ($\NashHatP$).
+Because each game has only a small number of human observations ($m_s$ between 1 and 5), sampling noise in $\hat\Lambda_s$ mechanically attenuates this proportion toward 0.5, almost surely making these estimates highly conservative.
+Empirical Bayes shrinkage methods \citep[see][]{walters2024empirical} could partially correct for this, but we leave the unadjusted proportions for simplicity.
+This issue does not affect the sample averages $\bar\Lambda_S$ reported above, which remain unbiased.

-Tables~\ref{tab:stat_bounds_05}, \ref{tab:stat_bounds_10}, and \ref{tab:stat_bounds_30} provide the same statistical analyses for $\varepsilon \in \{.05, 0.1, 0.3\}$, respectively.
+Tables in Appendix~\ref{app:robustness_checks} provide the same statistical analyses for $\varepsilon \in \{.05, 0.1, 0.3\}$, respectively.
 The above results are robust to these additional sensitivity checks. $\bar \Lambda_S > 0 $ for all comparisons, and the proportions of games for which the optimized \aisub{} is the best predictor are all greater than 50\%.
-Tables~\ref{tab:subgroup_eps_005}, \ref{tab:subgroup_eps_01}, \ref{tab:subgroup_eps_02}, and \ref{tab:subgroup_eps_03} further show that the relative predictive power of the models is not particularly sensitive to the bonus or points rule.
-The strategic \aisub{s} are almost universally superior across different slices of the parameter space in Table~\ref{tab:game_parameters}.

-Importantly, the strategic \aisub{s} also demonstrate impressive predictive power in the absolute.
+Beyond relative comparisons, the strategic \aisub{s} demonstrate impressive absolute predictive accuracy.
 Without any smoothing, \OptHighestMatchRate\% of human respondents selected the strategy for which the optimized \aisub{} assigns the most density.
 Given that the number of possible strategies per game varied evenly between 5 and 20, this is notable.
 Furthermore, \OptTopThreeMatchRate\% of human respondents selected one of the top three strategies for which the strategic \aisub{} assigns the most density.
 And maybe most surprisingly, for \OptGameAllMatchRate\% of games, all human respondents selected a strategy within the support of the strategic \aisub{}.